Seagate/cortx-monitor/cortx-monitorQuickstartGuide.md

 1. You'll need to [Build and Test your VM Environment](https://github.com/Seagate/cortx/blob/main/doc/BUILD_ENVIRONMENT.md).
 2. As a CORTX contributor you will need to refer, clone, contribute, and commit changes via the GitHub server.
 You can access the latest code via [Github](https://github.com/Seagate/cortx).
 3. You'll need a valid GitHub Account.
-4. Before you clone your Git repository, you'll need to create the following:
-    1. Follow the link to generate the [SSH Public Key](https://git-scm.com/book/en/v2/Git-on-the-Server-Generating-Your-SSH-Public-Key).
-    2. Add the newly created SSH Public Key to [Github](https://github.com/settings/keys) and [Enable SSO](https://docs.github.com/en/github/authenticating-to-github/authorizing-an-ssh-key-for-use-with-saml-single-sign-on).
-    3. When you clone your Github repository, you'll be prompted to enter your GitHub Username and Password.
-Refer to the article to [Generate Personal Access Token or PAT](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
-Once you generate your Personal Access Token, enable SSO.
-    4. Copy your newly generated [PAT](https://github.com/settings/tokens) and enter it when prompted.
+Follow the instructions to create an [SSH](https://github.com/Seagate/cortx/blob/Working_with_github/doc/SSH_Public_Key.rst) and [PAT](https://github.com/Seagate/cortx/blob/Working_with_github/doc/Tools.rst#personal-access-token-pat) access keys on your GitHub account.

 :page_with_curl: **Note:** From this point onwards, you'll need to execute all steps logged in as a **Root User**.

-    5. We've assumed that `git` is preinstalled.
+4. We've assumed that `git` is preinstalled.
 If not then follow these steps to install [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
    * To check your Git Version, use the command: `$ git --version`

    :page_with_curl:**Note:** We recommended that you install Git Version 2.x.x.

-    6. Setup yum repos.
+5. Setup yum repos.

      1. Run the command:

             `$ curl https://raw.githubusercontent.com/Seagate/cortx-prvsnr/dev/cli/src/cortx-prereqs.sh?token=APA75GY34Y2F5DJSOKDCZAK7ITSZC -o cortx-prereqs.sh; chmod a+x cortx-prereqs.sh`